ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-unity-apps-on-android/1-analyzing.md

 We have covered building and deploying Unity applications for profiling on Android devices in the learning path [Get started with Unity on Android](/learning-paths/smartphones-and-mobile/get-started-with-unity-on-android)

-You will then use the Profiler and Analyzer tools to collect and analyze performance data.
+You will use the Profiler and Analyzer tools to collect and analyze performance data.
 While the Profiler is focused more on examining specific frames, the Analyzer allows developers to compare frames over time or between two different captures (for example, before and after a change to the code).

-The sample application you will use is from the Unity Asset Store.
-It is a complete project and is freely available.
-You will need to log in to your Unity account to download and import it.
+You will need to log in to your Unity account in order to download and import the sample project.

 ## The sample code